DSpace/RestContract/authorizations.md

 ### Object
 **/api/authz/authorizations/<:string>/object**

-Provide access to the resource where the authorization is scoped.
+Return the resource where the authorization is scoped.

 Return codes:
 * 200 Ok if the operation succeed